 Passy-Muir Tracheostomy and Ventilator Swallowing and Speaking Valves (PSMV)

-This Passy-Muir Tracheostomy & Ventilator Swallowing & Speaking Valve is often referred to the shortened name of Passy-Muir Valve or by the acronym PMV or PMSV.
-PMV is the term for prolonged mechanical ventilation and therefore if an acronym is used PMSV is preferred to reduce confusion.
+The Passy-Muir Tracheostomy & Ventilator Swallowing & Speaking Valve is often referred to the shortened name of Passy-Muir Valve or by the acronym PMV or PMSV.
+PMV is the term for prolonged mechanical ventilation and therefore if an acronym is used in a medical setting PMSV is preferred to reduce confusion.

 The Passy-Muir Valve was invented by David Muir.
 David had muscular dystrophy and required a tracheostomy and mechanical ventilation.
 He was unable to speak.
 In a time of frustration, he invented the Passy-Muir Valve, which has provided thousands of voices to individuals with tracheostomy and mechanical ventilation all over the world.

 The Passy-Muir Valve is the only bias-closed position no -leak speaking valve on the market.
-It is important to understand the design behind which the biased closed position works in order to understand the unique benefits that result.
+It is important to understand the design in order to understand the unique benefits that result.

 Passy-Muir has developed several models that are available.
-The PMV™ 005 (white), PMV™ 007 (aqua), PMV™ 2000 (clear) and the PMV™ 2001 (purple) which all can be used on both individuals spontaneously breathing with tracheostomy or those with mechanical ventilation and fit with any tracheostomy tube with a universal 15mm hub.
-The PMV 2020 is designed for individuals with metal Jackson tracheostomy tubes with the improved inner cannula.
+The PMV™ 005 (white), PMV™ 007 (aqua), PMV™ 2000 (clear) and the PMV™ 2001 (purple) which all can be used on both individuals spontaneously breathing with tracheostomy or those with mechanical ventilation.

 The PMV™ 005 is the original version and has mostly been replaced with the PMV™ 2000.
 Both these valves are designed for individuals in a home environment as they are lower profile.
 The PMV™ 007 and 2001 are for use in an institutional setting to alert staff that the speaking valve is in place or for color preference in a home environment.
 The PMV 007 can be used with disposable ventilator tubing for ventilator application.
 The PMV™ 005, 2000 and 2001 require rubber non-disposable tubing to fit securely in-line for ventilator application.
 All Passy-Muir Valves have the same bias-closed position design.
 The Passy-Muir Valve has independently been found to produce the best speech quality, as reported by listeners and participants (Leder, 1994).

-The closed position “no leak” design of the PMVs promotes the establishment of a more normal “closed respiratory system.”
+The closed position “no leak” design of the Passy-Muir Valves promotes the establishment of a more normal “closed respiratory system.
 These valves are designed in a biased-closed position and offer less work of breathing.
-There is no air leakage out of the PMV during expiration.
+There is no air leakage out of the Passy-Muir Valve during expiration.
 Instead, all of the exhaled air is directed around the tracheostomy tube, up through the vocal cords, and then out through the oral and nasal cavities.
-Since the PMV remains closed except when the patient inspires, a column of air is trapped within the valve and tracheostomy tube which acts as a buffer to resist the movement of secretions up the tracheostomy tube and onto the valve.
+Since the Passy-Muir Valve remains closed except when the patient inspires, a column of air is trapped within the valve and tracheostomy tube which acts as a buffer to resist the movement of secretions up the tracheostomy tube and onto the valve.

 Due to the unique closed-position, the Passy-Muir Valve offers benefits that other speaking valves do not provide.